McC4b3r/caberWordle/README.md

 For this modified Wordle Clone, a variant of the game that allows words that have 2 to 5 unique letters in them, using the list found in `wordlist.txt` (located in the public dir) has been created.

-Your game includes the following:
+The game includes the following:

 ### Basic Requirements